cmintert/Abyssal_TTRPG/Abyssal.md

 Some armour protects only partially, covering only vital parts of the body.
 A skilled attacker or shooter may try to bypass the armour, having a harder time hitting an adversary.
+This will increase the TN for hitting the target.
 Partial armour protects from killing blows dealt by area-of-effect weapons, maiming can still be a dangerous and plausible outcome.

 #### Deal Damage